 Next, we are going to cover examples of training plan development best practices.
 Then, we will cover a step-by-step process explaining how to make a training plan.

 Need to know how to develop training plan tracking & reports?
 Questions about the best training planner that you can leverage?
-Check out the OCM Solution Training Management Toolkit.
+Check out the OCM Solution Training Management Tool.

 Best Practices for Creating a Training Plan